Advice: Planning A Funeral Service

 Just one like ol' King Tut.'

 I lost one of my childhood friends to brain cancer and, at age 9, was a pallbearer at his service.
 Since that first time, I've had a lot of exposure to funerals and the death industry.
 I've carried my share of caskets, advised a number of people on arrangements and have been responsible for planning several funerals.
 In the mid-1970s, I even attended an American Funeral Directors Association annual trade show - where the latest model hearses were displayed on spotlighted rotating plinths just like a car show.

 I hadn't participated in planning a service for over 20 years.
-This week, I arranged for a family member's funeral and found that the business has changed substantially.
+Recently, I arranged for a family member's funeral and found that the business has changed substantially.